Our Work

 Rugby School 2013

-Tenzin graduated from Rugby School in 2013, completed a BA in Physics at the University of Maastricht in 2017 and an MSc in Medical Physics at the University of British Columbia (UBC) in 2020.
-He is currently doing a PhD, also at UBC, where his research focuses on the early detection of lung cancer.
+Tenzin graduated from Rugby School in 2013, completed a BA in Physics at the University of Maastricht in 2017, an MSc in Medical Physics at the University of British Columbia (UBC) in 2020 and a PhD, also at UBC, in 2024.
+His PhD research focused on the early detection of lung cancer.
+Tenzin is now undertaking a Clinical Medical Physics Residency at Mount Sinai Icahn School of Medicine in the United States.

 Whilst at Maastricht, Tenzin organised a charity fundraising event for a Tibetan school in India.
 He told us: “My Horizon scholarship was the most important thing that has ever happened to me.
 I feel grateful every single day and it turned me into a very confident person”.

 • Christine, Syrian